Conjoint degrees with Law

 The BAdvSci(Hons)/LLB comprises 405 points of Law courses and 375 points of Science courses.
 The BE(Hons)/LLB comprises 405 points of Law courses and 420 points of Engineering courses.

-There are several ways of structuring conjoint degrees.
-We advise you to consult with both faculties concerned before enrolling for your courses.
+There are multiple ways of structuring conjoint degrees.
+We advise you to consult with Student Hubs before enrolling for your courses.

 Conjoint degrees with law